Kim Gordon and Mark Hamill react as Bernie Sanders suspends presidential campaign

 Over the weekend, Justin Vernon debuted a new Bon Iver song during Bernie Sanders’ live-streamed “virtual town hall” event.
 Also performing in the broadcast was Soccer Mommy.

-Earlier in the year, The Strokes performed at Sanders’ rally in Durham, New Hampshire, where they debuted two then-unreleased songs.
+Earlier in the year, The Strokes played at Sanders’ rally in Durham, New Hampshire, where they debuted two then-unreleased songs.
 Julian Casablancas and co. later put their range of Bernie Sanders T-shirts on sale to the public.